 Orders are typically made via FedLine Web®.

-Disruptions to Federal Reserve FedCash Services will typically take two forms: automated cash ordering disruptions, and building or other site-specific disruptions.
+Disruptions to Federal Reserve FedCash Services will typically take two forms: automated cash ordering disruptions and building or other site-specific disruptions.

-Federal Reserve System FedCash operations may be affected by inclement weather (hurricane, flooding, snowstorms, etc.), power outages, and other events.
+Federal Reserve System FedCash Services operations may be affected by inclement weather (hurricane, flooding, snowstorms, etc.), power outages, and other events.
 Such events may cause disruptions to normal Federal Reserve office operations, as well as to local transportation networks and other key infrastructure.
 If your local Federal Reserve office becomes inaccessible for an extended period of time, you may be directed to place orders with other Federal Reserve offices.
 Federal Reserve offices have established various means of informing customers of such events.
-To learn more about how your local Federal Reserve office will respond to a site-specific disruption, please refer to FedCash Services at your local Federal Reserve Office.
+To learn more about how your local Federal Reserve office will respond to a site-specific disruption, please refer to the FedCash Services page of your local Federal Reserve Office.

 Federal Reserve System FedCash Services have devoted significant attention and resources to reduce the likelihood of a service disruption and to continue operations in case problems do occur.
 However, and particularly in the early stages of a problem, your institution may encounter a temporary disruption in normal service levels.
 This may include, but is not necessarily limited to, the following:

 Your institution may experience changes in hours of operation and/or pickup and delivery schedules.

 During disruptions, temporary restrictions may be placed on the amount of currency and coin your institution can order from a particular Federal Reserve office.
 You may also experience delays in having your orders fulfilled.

 Fulfilling currency orders is the highest priority service of FedCash Services.